Interlibrary Loan Service

 What Kind of Material Can I Borrow?

-We can typically obtain single volume books and copies of articles.
-However, some books and other media rarely circulate and are nearly impossible to borrow.
+We can typically obtain single volume books and electronic scans.
+However, some books and other media rarely circulate or are very difficult to borrow.
 For example, most libraries will not circulate audio-visual material, print loose-leafs, multi-volume, serial or reference materials.
 Microfiche and microfilm rarely circulate, but it is often possible to get print copies from microtext, provided you can produce a citation.
+However, electronic scans of sections from non-circulating materials may be requested.
+If you are unsure whether your material can be borrowed, submit a request.
+We will contact you if we have any questions.

 Terms & Conditions